Currently in production:

 A Number at The Lyceum, Edinburgh : Directed by Zinnie Harris; Designed by Fred Meller.
 "A crisp combination of stillness and urgency" Mark Fisher, The Guardian "Fred Meller's box set, placed high on the stage and surrounded in darkness, hints at a succession of similar boxes behind it.
 This feeling is enhanced by Ben Ormerod's lighting, bursting in from the rooms beyond."
 Thom Dibdin, The Stage

-Productions in preparation for 2018:
+Productions in preparation:

 Long Day's Journey into Night at The Citizen's Theatre, Glasgow and Home, Manchester: Directed by Dominic Hill; designed by Tom Piper.